 A type 2 diabetes diagnosis often conjures up thoughts of long lists of dos and don’ts and complex eating plans that you need a decoder ring to figure out.
 While you may need to tweak your current habits to best manage your disease, it may be comforting to know that the basic nutritional recommendations for you echo general healthy eating guidelines we recommend for everyone (balanced nutrition, moderation).

-With that said, a long, slow and even blood sugar pattern results in better-regulated insulin levels—and food’s role in that can’t be overstated.
+With that said, an even blood sugar pattern results in better-regulated insulin levels—and food’s role in that can’t be overstated.
 When it comes to picks that help maintain that steadiness best, it’s worth paying special attention to incorporating choices with these features:

 High Fiber Content: This nutrient improves satiety (how full you feel) and slows the rate at which carbohydrates are digested.
 The result?
 Extended periods of blood sugar, energy, mood and appetite control.

-Low Glycemic Index Rating: This scale is an indicator of how rapidly blood sugar rises after a food is ingested.
-Where a food falls depends not only on its fiber type and content, but also the amount of protein and fat it contains (like fiber, the latter also slow carb absorption).
+Low Glycemic Index Score: This scale is an indicator of how rapidly blood sugar rises after a food is ingested.
+Where a food falls depends on the specific type of carbohydrate in it and its fiber type and content.
+(Protein and fat also slow carb absorption, but most carbohydrate-rich foods contain too little protein or fat to alter the glycemic score much.)
 Low GI foods—those with ratings of 55 or less—are digested and absorbed more slowly than high ones, keeping your blood sugar more stable over time.

 These cornerstones of a healthy, balanced diet offer both: